Theban–Spartan War: 378 BC – Theban coup

-The defeat of the pro-Athens forces and the triumph of Sparta in the preceding Corinthian War (394–386 BC) was especially disastrous to Thebes, as the general settlement of 387 BC, called the King's Peace, stipulated the complete autonomy of all Greek towns and so withdrew the other Boeotians from the political control of Thebes.
-The power of Thebes was further curtailed in 382 BC, when a Spartan force occupied the citadel by a treacherous coup de main.
-When the Theban citadel was seized by the Spartans (383 or 382 BCE), Pelopidas and other leading Theban democrats fled to Athens where Pelopidas took the lead in a conspiracy to liberate Thebes.
+The defeat of the pro-Athens forces and the triumph of Sparta in the preceding Corinthian War (394–386 BC) was especially disastrous to Thebes, as the general settlement of 387 BC, called the Peace of Antalcidas or "King's Peace", stipulated the complete autonomy of all Greek towns and so withdrew the other Boeotians from the political control of Thebes.
+The power of Thebes was further curtailed in 382 BC, when a Spartan force led by Phoebidas occupied the citadel by a treacherous coup de main.
+When the Theban citadel was seized by the Spartans (383 or 382 BCE) with the help of their aristocratic supporters in the city-state, who killed the democratic leader Ismenias and forced his aristocratic allies to run away from the city with hundreds of their supporters.
+Pelopidas and other leading Theban democrats fled to Athens where, years later, the new theban leader Leontidas sent assassins to prevent the exiles from returning; Pelopidas took the lead in a conspiracy to liberate Thebes after eliminating the assassins who managed to kill only the Democrat leader Androclides.

-In the years following the Spartan takeover, the exiled Thebans regrouped in Athens and, at the instigation of Pelopidas, prepared to liberate their city.
-Meanwhile, in Thebes, Epaminondas began preparing the young men of the city to fight the Spartans.
+Meanwhile, in Thebes, Epaminondas began preparing the young men of the city to become warriors, giving them a proper training despite their social rank.
 In the winter of 379 BC, a small group of the exiles, led by Pelopidas, infiltrated the city.
-They then assassinated the leaders of the pro-Spartan government, and supported by Epaminondas and Gorgidas, who led a group of young men, and a force of Athenian hoplites, they surrounded the Spartans on the Cadmeia.
+They then assassinated the leaders of the pro-Spartan government, and supported by Epaminondas and Gorgidas, who led a group of young men and surrounded the Spartans on the Cadmeia.
+Pelopidas and allies managed to kill Leontidas and his aristocrat allies.
 The following day, Epaminondas and Gorgidas brought Pelopidas and his men before the Theban assembly and exhorted the Thebans to fight for their freedom; the assembly responded by acclaiming Pelopidas and his men as liberators.
 The Cadmeia was surrounded, and the Spartans attacked; Pelopidas realised that they must be expelled before an army came from Sparta to relieve them.
 The Spartan garrison eventually surrendered on the condition that they were allowed to march away unharmed.
 The narrow margin of the conspirators' success is demonstrated by the fact that the Spartan garrison met a Spartan force on the way to rescue them as they marched back to Sparta.
 Plutarch portrays the Theban coup as an immensely significant event: ...the subsequent change in the political situation made this exploit the more glorious.
 For the war which broke down the pretensions of Sparta and put an end to her supremacy by land and sea, began from that night, in which people, not by surprising any fort or castle or citadel, but by coming into a private house with eleven others, loosed and broke in pieces, if the truth may be expressed in a metaphor, the fetters of the Lacedaemonian supremacy, which were thought indissoluble and not to be broken.